 the ride back from deir al balah took the coastal road, always a pleasure. crammed beside me in the 7 passenger, decades-old mercedes was a lively elderly woman in her hand-stitched robe and traditional light, white, stitched headscarf. some elderly women and men still wear these traditional clothes, though most Palestinians in Gaza nowadays are dressed in jeans, trousers, sneakers, sandals… that could be found pretty much anywhere….

-she’s talking and i try to reply to her –she’s got the same maiden name as my husband’s mom, expelled from the same farming village in what is now Israel –but she’s hard of hearing. anyway she’s content enough keeping the conversation going herself. she shares the monologue with the young man pinned in on her other side.
+she’s talking and i try to reply to her, but she’s hard of hearing. anyway she’s content enough keeping the conversation going herself. she shares the monologue with the young man pinned in on her other side.

 i realize my efforts are pointless, so just watch the scenery slide by. past the many homemade tents on the beach giving shade on a friday afternoon outing. past the humble little hilltop cafe whose prices barely cover the cost of the coffee, lemons or fruit they’ve bought to serve. that view from that cafe beats any fancy Gaza City cafe’s any day, as do the prices and friendliness of the family who runs it.